-This was first made popular by Barbara Minto, author of "The Pyramid Principle", a book you can buy on Amazon that I'll summarise here.
+This was first made popular by Barbara Minto, author of “The Pyramid Principle“, a book you can buy on Amazon, but which I’ll summarise here.

-In essence, in most situations, the principle is: you give the conclusion first.
+In essence, in most situations, the principle of the “pyramid principle” is: you give the conclusion first.
 You state clearly what you think should happen, and you spend the rest of the time giving the best reasons why your theory is true.

 The reasons for using the “answer first” style of communication are many, but a few of them are

 - It forces you to organise your thoughts.
 You won’t ramble and try to tie things together.
 In the beginning you think “What am I trying to say?” and then think how you can convince people most effectively.

 - It focuses the minds of the audience.
 They will react to your conclusion and want evidence to show that it’s the best one.
 It’ll keep the conversation on track.

 - It makes you cut out fluff.
 Part of the principle is that you try to keep your supporting statements into as few as possible — your primary three, ideally.